Beverley Peck Johnson: Death

 Johnson died in Manhattan in 2001 at the age of 96.
 At the time leading up to her death she was closely administered by her pupils Anthony Dean Griffey and Renée Fleming.
 Fleming described Griffey as "like a surrogate son to Beverley", and recounted how her final lesson with her teacher was just a month before Johnson's death.
-Some of her pupils became celebrated voice teachers and accompanists in their own right, including Shane, Robert White (tenor), Margot Garrett, Ken Noda, Cynthia Hoffmann, and Brian Zeger.
-Adamantly opposed to having her photo taken, The New York Times was unable to locate or obtain a photo of her at the time of her death.
+Some of her pupils became celebrated voice teachers and accompanists in their own right, including Shane, Robert White (tenor), Margot Garrett, Ken Noda, Cynthia Hoffmann, Martile Rowland, and Brian Zeger.
+She was adamantly opposed to having her photo taken, and The New York Times was unable to locate or obtain a photo of her at the time of her death.